AyseElifOzturk/AyseElifOzturk/README.md

 - 👋 Hi, I’m @AyseElifOzturk
-- 📚 I'm studying Computer Engineering (computer science)
+- 📚 I'm studying Computer Engineering
 - ⭐ Here is my linkedin page! www.linkedin.com/in/ayşe-elif-öztürk-25270a236
-- 👀 I’m interested in frontend, backend, c, c++, python and java programming
+- 👀 I’m like c, c++ and javascript
-- 🌱 I’m currently learning HTML, java and python
+- 🌱 I’m currently learning java

 <!---
 AyseElifOzturk/AyseElifOzturk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.